ULauncher-Github/Unix-Launcher/readme.md

 ### ULauncher Dev
 Unix Launcher is an experiment, is it possible to make a good well-designed minecraft launcher in python only?
-Check out our discord! https://discord.gg/BVpWyqr8E3 If you found any bugs type them into issues or join to our discord server and write bug into "Bug" Forum.
+Check out our discord!
+[Discord](https://discord.gg/BVpWyqr8E3) (all news here) If you found any bugs, write them in issues or join our discord server, go to the `support` category, create a new ticket and describe the bug you found (discord server is for Russians only, don't worry, we have English chat and we will translate your problem for you).

 ---